 Once service rates were calculated, a comparison was made of them to the current service rates along with consideration for other aspects of the service provision environment.
-Projected rates for waiver years following the initial year were based on an expected two (2) percent increase in accordance with the Bureau of Labor Statistics and the Consumer Price Index.
+Projected rates for waiver years following the initial year were based on an expected two point six (2.6) percent increase in average projected Consumer Price Index.
 Once Milliman completed their rate analysis, DOM solicited public comments on the rates through stakeholder meetings, public notices, and notification to the tribal government.